 There are three Filipino writing systems and alphabets in the country.
 The first one is the Baybayin or Alibata, which is the earliest form of writing and the pre-colonial writing script in the country.
 The ancient people in the country used the Baybayin during the 16th and 17th centuries.

-The last one is the Modern Filipino Alphabet, which is the same as Abakada, but the letters c f j ñ q v x, and z are added.
+The last one is the Modern Filipino Alphabet, which is the same as Abakada, but the letters c, f, j, ñ, q, v, x, and z are added.
 You can also learn the Tagalog alphabet with the Ling app.
 It’s free to download from Google Play and the App Store.

 Below are examples of the Filipino writing system and Filipino Alphabet: